top of page

 Upload on your Studielink account the following documents:

-1. A Motivation Letter which shows the importance of developing your practice further, your rationale for pursuing a Masters at the MTP, your engagement with the notion of the explicit Body in Performance, your ability to sustain your practice and simultaneously conduct largely independent study.
+1. A Motivation Letter which shows the importance of developing your practice further, your rationale for pursuing a Masters at the HOME OF PERFORMANCE PRACTICES, your engagement with the notion of the explicit Body in Performance, your ability to sustain your practice and simultaneously conduct largely independent study.

 2. Curriculum Vitae with previous education and working practices.